Read About Residential Water Use in Tucson, Arizona MSA

 How are we doing?

-Water is a finite resource with constant pressure on its availability, especially in the western U.S., where rapid population growth, coupled with a decade-long drought, has placed additional pressure on an already strained resource.
-Water is used for residential, agricultural, commercial, and industrial purposes, but our focus is on the residential sector.
-In 2010 the United States Geological Survey reported that an estimated 268 million people relied on public-supply water for their household use.
-This represents about 86% of the total U.S. population.
+Water is a finite resource with constant pressure on its availability, especially in the western U.S., where rapid population growth and a decades-long drought have placed additional pressure on an already strained resource.
+Water is used for residential, agricultural, commercial, and industrial purposes.
+The United States Geological Survey reported that an estimated 283 million people relied on public-supply water for their household use in 2015.
+That represents about 87% of the total U.S. population.

 How do we compare?